jonarani/node-buildsystem/README.md

 * Add your own sources (.c files) to variable SOURCES
 * Add your own include directories to variable INCLUDES
-* Add your header file locations to variable ALL_HEADERS_EVER
 * Set your version in VERSION_xxx variables
 * Set your application UUID in variable UUID_APPLICATION
 * Update make targets to make sense for your application